rustyonrampage/rustyonrampage.github.io/_posts/2018-10-18-tensorfow-amd.md

 layout: post
 title: Running Tensorflow on AMD GPU
 explanation: In this article, we are going to see a very simple method on how to run Tensorflow on AMD GPUs.
-category: deep-learning
+category: [deep-learning, tensorflow, keras, anaconda, windows10, plaidml ]
-meta: Easiest Working Method for running Tensorflow on AMD GPU,
+meta: Easiest Working Method for running Tensorflow on AMD GPU
 tags: [ deep-learning ]
 excerpt_separator: <!--more-->
 ---